Haim Saban: Philanthropy

+Other donations

 Saban Center for Middle East Policy

 In 2002 Saban provided an initial grant of US$13 million and a pledge of additional funds to create the Saban Center for Middle East Policy, a foreign policy think tank based in Washington, D.C.
 The Saban Center is part of the larger Brookings Institution think tank.
 The Saban Center aims to provide policy makers in government with information and analysis regarding America's foreign policy in the Middle East.
 Saban recruited Martin Indyk to direct the center.